Travis J Cross

 In 2004, Cross participated in the inaugural Young Conductor/Mentor Project sponsored by the National Band Association.
 The same year he received the Distinguished Young Band Director Award from the American School Band Directors Association of Minnesota.
 From 2001 to 2003, Cross served a two-year term as the recent graduate on the St. Olaf College Board of Regents.
 In 2006, he was named a Jacob K. Javits Fellow by the United States Department of Education.
 He currently serves as national vice president for professional relations for Kappa Kappa Psi, the national honorary band fraternity.

-Cross contributed a chapter to volume four of Composers on Composing for Band, available from GIA Publications.
-His more than 20 original compositions and arrangements are published by Boosey & Hawkes, Daehn Publications, and Theodore Music.
+Cross contributed a chapter to volume four of Composers on Composing for Band.
 He has appeared as a guest conductor, composer, and clinician in several states, internationally, and at the Midwest Clinic and leads honor bands and other ensembles in Arizona, California, Illinois, Indiana, Kansas, Minnesota, Pennsylvania, Virginia, Canada, Korea, and Thailand during the 2014–15 season.

 Works for Winds